Last Updated on July 5, 2023

 When going to work or back home, the weather doesn’t affect you as much and you hardly notice whether the streets are wet or dry.
 When you live in an RV, you don’t want to be in it all day.
 When it rains, or it’s too windy it is not fun to be outside.
 I spent a week in the desert, in an RV park that was surrounded by fruit orchards.
 It was full of flies.
 That is not much fun.
 The flies kept landing on me when I tried to sit outside to relax or work.

 So far, these are the negative sides of my new lifestyle, but I still enjoy the RV very much.
 These are the things that make living in the RV more difficult, but the good is outweighing the bad.
 Now it is time to take a walk along the beach and prepare my lunch.

 *** UPDATE in 2020; 4 years later ***

 It is interesting to re-read my old posts.
 It’s been 4 years since I gave up my apartment in LA and have started living in an RV full-time.
 Let me go over the above points again:

 - Loneliness: I don’t get lonely very much.
-I have joined Xscapers years ago where I met many friends.
-If I am RVing, I usually travel together with friends with occasional side-trips.
+I joined Xscapers years ago where I met many friends.
+If I am RVing, I usually travel together with friends with occasional side trips.
 I am only alone if I want to.
 I really hardly ever feel lonely.